wp-plugins/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.2.2 - 04/25/2015 =
+- Fixed a compatibility issue with WordPress 4.2 in plugin setting pages.

 = 1.2.1 - 03/09/2015 =
 - Fixed a bug with a zero left-margin inherited from different screen widths.